 Here’s the 10 steps you need to take for incorporating an existing business or registering a new company:

-Step 1: Do you need to set up a limited company?
+Step 1: Do you need to set up a private limited company?

 This guide shows you how to register a new limited company.
 However, before you begin the company registration process, it’s worth considering if you need to set up a limited company and need to register it at Companies House.